Cherreads

 "You're asking me to be the villain," he said quietly.

 "I'm asking you to do what you've always done," the entity replied.
 "Sacrifice yourself on the page so others can rise.
-Except this time, the page is real."
+Except this time, the page is real.
+The people are real.
+The stakes are real."

 Mike watched Diana set the child down gently, watched her smile at them despite everything, watched her turn back to the battle because that's what heroes do.